gramineproject/graphene/Documentation/sgx-intro.rst

   old EPID remote-attestation technique) and the new DCAP (with new ECDSA and more "normal" PKI infrastructure).

 - SGX driver is upstreamed to linux mainline from 5.11+ (see LKML patches).
   The current SGX driver upstreamed only supports DCAP.
-SGX device is exposed as /dev/sgx_enclave at current stage, to make it compatible with older versions of SGX driver, user need to apply udev rules the first time rebooting the kernel.
+SGX device is exposed as /dev/sgx_enclave at current stage; to make it compatible with older versions of SGX driver, user must apply udev rules the first time rebooting the kernel.
   For information in detail, please refer to: https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/driver/linux/README.kernel.md#udev-rules